Do you sell 'stuff'?

 - Don't focus solely on Twitter!
 Think about which social media channels your customers tend to favour and focus on producing content that works well for those people.
 Pinterest, Instagram, Facebook, Snapchat and YouTube could all be relevant.
 I wrote a post this time last year that gets into more detail on suggestions for how best to use each of those channels.

 - Make sure that you've got a system in place that allows you to pull together your stock control, pricing, order processing and CRM across all of your channels.
-Our Cloud ERP application provides all of this functionality and more, what better opportunity to sign up for a Free Trial?
+Our Cloud ERP application provides all of this functionality and more, what better opportunity to sign up for a Free Demo?

 - Most importantly, take part!